 The sole is one of the crucial points in relation to a trail shoe.
 It is essential for the grip in the ground, and therefore a trail shoe is coarser and rougher than on a normal running shoe.

-To gain these conditions in your off-road adventures, it is important that you try different types of trail shoes until you find the right trail shoe for you and your “off-road” needs, so you can achieve the best trail runs.
+To gain these conditions in your off-road adventures, it could be a good idea to try different types of trail shoes until you find the right trail shoe for you and your “off-road” needs, so you can achieve the best trail runs.